Skip to main content

 In the early days in the hospital, your baby may not be able to feed from the breast or a bottle.
 They may need tube feeding.
 The tube will contain expressed breast milk or a special formula for premature babies.

 As your baby matures and grows stronger, they will progress to feeding from the breast or a bottle.
-The transition often starts in the hospital and continues at home.
+This change often starts in the hospital and continues at home.

-The journey from tube feeding to feeding by mouth may not be easy.
+When your baby goes from tube feeding to feeding by mouth, it may not be easy.
 You may feel anxious and need some extra support.

 Your baby will stay in hospital until they are feeding enough and growing.

-After your baby leaves the hospital, you will get support from your public health nurse (PHN) and GP.
+After your baby leaves hospital, you can get support from:

 You may need to bring your baby back to the hospital for appointments.
-Your hospital will continue developmental checks if your baby was very premature.
+Your hospital will continue developmental checks if your baby was very premature (born before 32 weeks).

 Feeding at home